Meet Nicola Adams - Strictly Come Dancing 2020 contestant in first same-sex pairing

 Week one: Quickstep (7 + 7 + 7) = 21

 So far, Nicola’s Strictly journey is looking pretty promising.
-She scored 21 points in week one, which will be added to the week two score for the first elimination.
+She scored 21 points in week one, before doing even better in week two with 24 points.

 Following her first live performance, she shared a clip from her and Katya’s performance with the caption: “I’m a dance baby!” and she’s heaped with praise from both the judges and viewers.